You must specify the following information when you create a component:

 a component's property, double-click it in the Outline pane on the

 left in the Report Explorer.
-For example, the following figure displays
+For example, the figure shows the property

 You add properties to a component from the properties list.
 Each property has a default value that you can modify as needed.